BioinformaticsCSU/OMC/README.md

 Contact:
 If you have any questions or suggestions with the code, please let us know.
-Contact Mengyun Yang at mengyunyang@csu.edu.cn
+Contact Mengyun Yang at mengyun_yang@126.com

 # Citation